LiBiyue/MAST-GNN/MAST-GNN/README.md

 ## Data preprocessing

 We implement and execute MAST-GNN on real world sector datasets.
-In our sector data, each sector contains 43 features and a label, of which 17 features are used.
+In our sector data, each sector contains 28 features and a label.
 There are 126 sectors in total, and the data of each sector is saved in a csv file.

 the following files should be prepared: